 Transparent and opaque watercolor techniques are introduced.
+Emphasis is placed upon creative utilization for the development of original, personal statement and the understanding of the effects and variety of different watercolor techniques.
 Prerequisite: AR103 or consent of instructor.

 BASIC PAINTING